harelba/q/README.markdown

 ## Highlights

-* Seamless multi-table SQL support, including joins. filenames are just used instead of table names (or - for stdin)
+* Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)
+* Support for quoted fields
 * Has homebrew installation support.
 RPM package is in beta.
 Debian package will follow.
 * Full UTF-8 support (and other encodings)
 * Handling of gzipped files